Hamziss/notta/README.md

 # Notta

-A simple productivity app with a kanban board and notes.
-Built with Vue 3 + TypeScript + Tailwind CSS.
+A simple task manager app I use at work and enhance over time with my personal needs

-## Features
+## Features (this is a WIP)

 - **Kanban board** - drag and drop tasks between columns (Todo, In Progress, Completed, Paused)
 - **Notes** - Mac Notes-style interface with date grouping
 - Command menu (`Cmd+K`) for quick navigation
 - Keyboard shortcuts: `G T` (tasks), `G N` (notes), `Ctrl+N` (new item)
-- Dark theme, data saved to localStorage
+- data saved to localStorage

 ## Run it